 Fortress Louisbourg’s story begins in 1713 when French settlers established a small fishing port along this remote stretch of coastline.
 By the 1740’s, the fishing port had grown into a significant French commercial and military outpost.
 It also became a battleground for English control of the region.
 Fortress Louisbourg eventually succumbed to the English, and by the mid-1750’s, life had changed drastically for those early French settlers.
 Eventually Fortress Louisbourg’s strategic relevance diminished, and the fort was all but abandoned by the end of the 18th century, with much of its infrastructure left in shambles.

-Fortress Louisbourg is history come to life.
+Today, Fortress Louisbourg has again become a vibrant, thriving colonial French community, albeit one from nearly 300 years ago!
 Witness first hand how this restored fortress grew from a tiny fishing port into one of the most extensive European forts built in North America.
-Explore 18th century life where soldiers co-mingled with fishermen, merchants bartered with sailors, and families came to raise their children.
+Explore 18th century life in a French outpost, where soldiers co-mingled with fishermen, merchants bartered with sailors, and families came to raise their children.